6 Causes of Hair Loss in Men

 What Causes Hair Loss in Men?

-- Hormones: Scientists aren’t sure why, but cells in the scalps of men who are genetically disposed convert the main male hormone, testosterone, into another hormone known as DHT that causes follicles to shrink and eventually stop growing hair.
+- Hormones: Blame it on testosterone, at least in part, because cells in the scalps of men who are genetically disposed convert that essential male hormone into another hormone known as DHT that causes follicles to shrink and eventually stop growing hair.
 The hormonal changes that occur during menopause are a common cause of thinning hair in women; in men, thyroid issues can also contribute to hair loss.

 - Medical Conditions: Male pattern baldness has also been associated with medical conditions like heart disease, high blood pressure, enlarged prostates, diabetes and obesity.